 4. The word for Radio in Hebrew is “רדיו”

 …It’s pronounced “rah-dee-oh.”
 This might sound daunting at first.
 But try listening to the radio in Hebrew.
 If you are a beginner or even a little more advanced, you will probably have a lot of trouble with this.
 You probably won’t understand one word.
 But pay attention closely.
-Eventually you’ll be able to pick out a word here and there.
+Eventually, you’ll be able to pick out a word here and there.
 And then eventually more and more.
 If you are committed, this can be one of the best ways to learn Hebrew.
 Check out Gala”tz [Israel Army Radio], Kan Bet (focused on news), or Kan Gimmel (focused on Hebrew music).

 5. Just read the headlines

 The news in Hebrew?
 Impossible, you say?
 If you are past the “Shalom” and “Aleph Bet” phase, try to open a Hebrew news website and just look at the headlines.
 Guess what they are about.
 Yes, the pictures will help you, and that’s OK.
-Or if you are more advanced, dive in to the articles themselves.
+Or if you are more advanced, dive into the articles themselves.
 If there’s a word you don’t understand, don’t worry about looking it up.
 Just skip it or guess what it means.
 The Hebrew in Haaretz is a little more difficult.
 You might want to start with Ynet or Walla.

 6. Open a book

 If you are already reading Hebrew news, good for you!
 But your vocabulary will be on the newsy side.
 You’ll know all the words for political scandals, military operations and financial markets.
-What about words for emotions, adventures, food?
+What about words for emotions, adventures, and food?
 Check the foreign language section of your local library for Hebrew books.
 Or check out some of the children’s books in Hebrew here; you might recognize some of them.

 But really, whatever you do, the idea is to get more Hebrew into your life.
 Go to Israel, or travel there symbolically by listening to Israeli music, or just sing the Aleph-Bet song.